Would you like to play a game?*

-Whether your experience was positive or negative or just strange, one thing is almost certain.
-Your answer to question seven (was it like all the other times?) was almost certainly NO.
+Whether your experience was positive, negative, or just strange, one thing is almost certain.
+Your answer to question seven (was it like all the other times?) was almost certainly, NO.

 You were playing a part.
 You were acting like someone or something different.
 It changes your perspective.

 What if role-playing could help you gain a new perspective in how you position your business to potential customers or audiences?